 Relativistic plasmas naturally arise in both astrophysical and cosmological settings.
 In laboratory environments, small droplets of hot quark-gluon plasma (QGP) are created in relativistic heavy-ion collisions \cite{STAR:2005gfr,PHENIX:2004vcz,PHOBOS:2004zne}, mimicking the conditions that have existed in the early Universe shortly after the Big Bang \cite{Yagi:2005yb}.

 Astrophysical plasmas are frequently permeated by strong magnetic fields.
-One extreme example is the magnetar \cite{Sturrock:1971zc,Ruderman:1975ju,Arons:1983aa,Turolla:2015mwa,Kaspi:2017fwg}, with surface magnetic fields reaching up to $10^{15}~\mbox{G}$ and potentially even stronger fields in the interior \cite{Lai_1991}.
+One extreme example is a magnetar \cite{Sturrock:1971zc,Ruderman:1975ju,Arons:1983aa,Turolla:2015mwa,Kaspi:2017fwg}, with surface magnetic fields reaching up to $10^{15}~\mbox{G}$ and potentially even stronger fields in the interior \cite{Lai_1991}.
 Such intense fields play a crucial role in stellar dynamics and evolution.
 Strong magnetic fields were also likely present in the early Universe \cite{Grasso:2000wj}, offering a natural explanation for the present day intergalactic magnetic fields \cite{Durrer:2013pga,Vachaspati:2020blt}.
 In heavy-ion collisions, very strong magnetic fields are generated transiently by the electric currents produced by the motion of colliding charged ions \cite{Skokov:2009qp,Voronyuk:2011jd,Deng:2012pc,Bloczynski:2012en,Guo:2019mgh}.
 The electrical conductivity of the resulting quark-gluon plasma governs how these magnetic fields decay or diffuse, and recent results from the STAR experiment~\cite{STAR:2023jdd} provide valuable constraints on the electrical conductivity of the QGP, encouraging further exploration of magnetic effects.

 In this review, we summarize our recent first-principles investigations of the electrical conductivity of magnetized hot relativistic plasmas at the vanishing chemical potential \cite{Ghosh:2024fkg,Ghosh:2024owm} and extend the analysis to the thermal conductivity.
 Understanding such transport is vital not only theoretically but also experimentally and observationally.
-In astrophysics, accurate knowledge of thermal and electrical conductivities is essential for predicting the evolution of magnetic fields in neutron stars and magnetars, crucial for understanding their behavior, emissions, and impacts on surrounding space.
-For instance, the electrical conductivity influences the ``force-free" condition often assumed in pulsar magnetospheres, significantly affecting observational predictions.
+In astrophysics, accurate knowledge of thermal and electrical conductivities is essential for predicting the evolution of magnetic fields in neutron stars and magnetars, which is crucial for understanding their behavior, emissions, and impacts on surrounding space.
+For instance, electrical conductivity governs deviations from the ``force-free" condition often assumed in pulsar magnetospheres, thereby significantly affecting observational predictions.
 In heavy-ion collisions, understanding transport is crucial for interpreting experimental data and identifying phenomena related to strong magnetic fields and extreme relativistic effects.
-Such insights might even help reveal more about conditions in the early Universe, where magnetized relativistic plasmas briefly existed.
+Such insights may also shed light on conditions in the early Universe, where magnetized relativistic plasmas briefly existed.